-If you want to get a new health insurance plan or renew, change or update your current plan, the Healthcare Marketplace open enrollment period is from November 1 to December 15, 2021.
-During open enrollment, you can apply and enroll in a 2022 Marketplace health insurance plan.
+If you want to get a new health insurance plan or renew, change or update your current plan, the Healthcare Marketplace open enrollment period is when you can do that.
+Medicare open enrollment runs from Oct.
+15 to Dec.
+7, and Affordable Care Act (ACA) health insurance open enrollment is from Nov.
+1 to Dec.
+15. During open enrollment, you can apply and enroll in a Marketplace health insurance plan.
 You may even qualify for a premium tax credit that lowers your insurance premium.

 Before you make any health plan purchases on the Marketplace, make sure you understand how Healthcare Marketplace open enrollment works and how to find out if you’re eligible for a tax credit to save money on monthly premiums.